 And we end as usual with a brief weather report.

-We expect Thursday to be a wet but fairly warm day, with maximum daytime temperatures climbing to nine degrees Celsius, dropping to around zero at night.
+We expect Tuesday to be a wet and rather cold day, with frequent snow showers and maximum daytime temperatures between 1 and 5 degrees Celsius, dropping below freezing point in the night.

 I am Libor Kubik and thats the end of the news.

 Why Chinese masks destined for Italy were seized (not ‘stolen’) by Czech authorities